-Xerox has increased its offer for HP to $24 per share, it announced on Feb.
-10, an offer comprised of $18.40 in cash and 0.149 Xerox shares for each HP share.
+On Feb.
+10, Xerox increased its offer for HP to $24 per share, an offer comprised of $18.40 in cash and 0.149 Xerox shares for each HP share.
 Xerox said the offer will enable HP stockholders to “accept Xerox’s compelling offer despite HP’s consistent refusal to pursue the opportunity.”
 Xerox said it had met with HP’s largest stockholders, who want the “enhanced returns, improved growth prospects and best-in-class human capital that will result from a combination of Xerox and HP.”
 Xerox also launched a website, XeroxplusHP, to provide “additional details on the offer, the benefits of the transaction to both companies’ stockholders, and the Xerox management team.”
 In case the money wasn’t enticing enough, Reuters reports Xerox plans a “charm offensive,” inviting some HP shareholders to a dinner at a restaurant in Greenwich, Connecticut, on Feb.
 18.

 HP did not directly respond to the offer, instead noting in a press release advising of its Feb.
 24 Q1 earnings announcement, “when out of its quiet period, HP will share additional information about its plan to drive sustainable long-term value for its shareholders, including through the execution of the Company’s multi-year strategic and financial plan and the deployment of its strong balance sheet.
 HP wants its shareholders to have full information on the Company’s earnings and the value inherent in the Company before responding to Xerox’s February 10 press release.”
 Barron’s reports a stock buyback seems likely, quoting analyst Amit Daryanani who noted that based on the language in HP’s press release, he thinks “HP will likely pursue a stand-alone path, perhaps initiating a large share repurchase, and could announce incremental cost-cutting measures.”